 Yeah, yeah, exactly.
 They were trying to get us to do that last time.
-The thing is, it’s got to be financially viable and it’s got to make sense because it’s not like we’re trying to promote ourselves.
+The thing is, it got to be financially viable, and it got to make sense because it’s not like we’re trying to promote ourselves.
 Before we were- you know, fifteen, twenty years ago we had an album out, we were trying to play everywhere, you know, even to where the financial aspect sometimes had to be put on the backburner.
 And I’m not saying we’re only doing this for the money, but what I’m saying is we’re not going to go out and play unless it makes sense to.
 We’re not just going to just, you know- You know what I’m trying to say.
-‘Cause I don’t want it to sound like the only reason why we’re doing this is for money because we’re not making huge amounts of money, you know.
-I mean, it’s very expensive to tour and to be able to tour and put on the show that we want to put on.
+Because I don’t want it to sound like the only reason why we’re doing this is for money because we’re not making huge amounts of money, you know.
+I mean, it’s costly to tour and to be able to tour and put on the show that we want to put on.
 So we’ll see.
-Everything’s good though.
+Everything’s good, though.
 I mean, it’s like, you know, I couldn’t be happier.
 I’m a lucky guy.

 Maybe we will see you at a festival in Sweden next year.

 Yeah, that’s another thing that’s possible that we talked about.
-There are a lot of festivals that happen in Europe as well – in the summer and springtime, right?
+Many festivals happen in Europe as well – in the summer and springtime, right?

-Yeah, there’s actually something like maybe ten to fifteen huge outdoor festivals in Europe.
+Yeah, there’s something like maybe ten to fifteen huge outdoor festivals in Europe.